keelk1/dach-fintech-scraper/README.md

 | Parses messy ticket strings (`500 k`, `2 M`, `100000`) → integers | Turns marketing fluff into sortable numbers |
 | Ranks by the **largest “first cheque min”** and exports the Top-10 | Instantly tells you who can lead / anchor a pre-seed round |

+## Screenshot

+Below is a real run on macOS (data refreshed 2025‑07‑20):

 ## Quick start

 ```bash